 Students are not permitted to swap Peabody instruments among themselves for any reason.
 All exchanges of instruments between students must be made through the Ensemble Office, so that a clear record is maintained of who is responsible for which instrument.

 Sometimes it may be necessary for two students to share one instrument.
-In these circumstances both students using the instrument must have a signed instrument rental agreement on file in the Ensemble Office, and the students will be equally responsible for the instrument, as well as for agreeing between themselves on a method of time-sharing the instrument fairly.
+In these circumstances, both students using the instrument must have a signed instrument rental agreement on file in the Ensemble Office.
+The students will be equally responsible for the instrument, as well as for agreeing between themselves on a method of time-sharing the instrument fairly.
 The use of a locker to which both students have access is recommended in these situations.

 It is impossible for the Ensemble Office to monitor the use of most of the standard orchestral instruments borrowed from Peabody when they are used for local off-campus engagements, or when they are taken out of the Baltimore region for audition or performance opportunities.
 Students who remove Peabody instruments from the campus are advised that they should be even more vigilant in protecting the instrument against loss or theft than they are while on campus.
 Peabody instruments may not be taken out of the United States for any reason.